kiruthick-699/kiruthick-699/README.md

 ### How I Approach a Problem?
 -- I usually erase everything and start from scratch. but i can't just do that everywhere.
-So, I'm still trying figure things out. lol
+So, I'm still trying to figure things out. lol